Bound-Preserving Finite-Volume Schemes for Systems of Continuity Equations with Saturation: Numerical Experiments

 \section{Numerical Experiments}

 This section is devoted to showcasing the properties of our numerical schemes in several challenging problems.
 We will use the implicit scheme \eqref{eq:gradientSystemScheme} for all examples, except for \cref{sec:two-segments}, where we compare the performance of both the implicit scheme \eqref{eq:S2saturation} and its explicit version.
-This choice is based on computational performance; the implicit schemes consistently outperform their explicit counterparts, since they admit much larger time steps while preserving all the properties of interest.
 We shall prioritise numerical experiments involving systems of equations, as these are both more challenging and more interesting.

-We first verify the numerical accuracy of our implicit scheme on systems with and without saturation in \cref{sec:SKT}. \cref{sec:two-segments} describes the effect of saturation in a gradient flow with an external potential, a case not directly covered by the theory of gradient flows with non-linear mobility \cite{CLSS10}.
-We numerically explore the qualitative properties of the solutions, showing that saturation leads to the convergence towards stationary states with kinks at the free boundary of the fully saturated region. \cref{sec:freeze} is devoted to another novel qualitative effect for systems due to saturation, what we call the \textit{freeze-in-place} phenomenon.
+We first verify the numerical accuracy of our implicit scheme on systems with and without saturation in \cref{sec:SKT}. \Cref{sec:two-segments} describes the effect of saturation in a gradient flow with an external potential, a case not directly covered by the theory of gradient flows with non-linear mobility \cite{CLSS10}.
+We numerically explore the qualitative properties of the solutions, showing that saturation leads to the convergence towards stationary states with kinks at the free boundary of the fully saturated region. \Cref{sec:freeze} is devoted to another novel qualitative effect for systems due to saturation, what we call the \textit{freeze-in-place} phenomenon.
 Because of the upper bound on the density, certain populations, whose fate was to segregate in the absence of saturation effects, do not achieve complete segregation, as the total population reaches the saturation level, leading to a ``frozen'' configuration.
 Finally, \cref{sec:mastercard} showcases cell-cell adhesion sorting phenomena, based on the different strengths of attraction between two subpopulations.
 The different attractions between the species lead to segregation, partial engulfment, or complete engulfment, as was reported in \cite{C.M.S+2019} for compactly supported attractive kernels.